Welcome to my Senegal travel guide! West Africa is most certainly a destination for the adventurous soul; however, Senegal is a brilliant entry point.

 Insider tip >> The markets can be overwhelming; you might want to consider hiring a local guide to show you around and help you find your way.

-2. Visit Gorée Island and learn about its heartbreaking past
+2. Visit Gorรฉe Island and learn about its heartbreaking past

-One of the highlights of any trip to Dakar is a visit to Goree Island; it’s just a short ferry ride from Dakar.
-Gorée is beautiful but heavy.
+One of the highlights of any trip to Dakar is a visit to Goree Island; itโs just a short ferry ride from Dakar.
+Gorรฉe is beautiful but heavy.

 3. Head to Saint-Louis for faded colonial vibes

 I loved Saint Louis; it feels stuck in time, but in the best way.
-I enjoyed wandering, chatting to locals, and chilling at a riverside café with a cold drink, soaking it all in.
+I enjoyed wandering, chatting to locals (or at least trying to with my limited French), and chilling at riverside cafรฉs with a cold drink, soaking it all in.
 Saint Louis is definitely a must-visit!

 Insider tip >> Plan at least 2 days to enjoy the city and 1 day for a day trip to Djoudj National Bird Sanctuary.